 African American Literature; Contemporary Urban Writers; Modern Latin American Literature; Literary England, Themes in Irish Literature

-Introduction to Multicultural Studies; Pluralism & Diversity in Food and Culture in America; Diversity in American Speech & Language; Pluralism & Diversity in Business & Industry; Pluralism & Diversity: Music in America
+Introduction to Multicultural Studies; Pluralism & Diversity in Food and Culture in America; Diversity in American Speech & Language; History of Multiculturalism in American Business; Pluralism & Diversity: Music in America

 - Religious Studies